anonRTtty/anonRTtty/README.md

 - 👋 Hi, I’m @anonRTtty
-I am honored to be seen here by you
+<p>I am honored to be seen here by you
-I write it in 2021.9.3
+<p>I write it in 2021.9.3
-I be shall to commence write some code on Github
+<p>I be shall to commence write some code on Github
-I am learning code by myself as a matter of fact
+<p>I am learning code by myself as a matter of fact
-NOT EVERY ENCOUNTER HAS AN END
+<p>NOT EVERY ENCOUNTER HAS AN END
 BUT EACH MEETING CARRIES SOME MEANING
-I appreciate this sentence awfully！
+<p>I appreciate this sentence awfully！
-Nice to meet you！！
+<p>Nice to meet you！！

 <!---